🔥 Heatwave incoming? See the mini cooler everyone's grabbing this summer →

 • Heathered gray outdoor rug + snowflake mat if you’re feeling seasonal but subtle.

 Practical bonus: The larger base catches slush and salt, saving your floors.
-FYI, look for mats with rubber backing so they don’t skate around on icy porches.
+Look for mats with rubber backing so they don’t skate around on icy porches.

 3. Door Garland That Frames the Whole Scene